KyungMinJin/HANet/README.md

 ### Prepare Data

-We prepare all the datasets as soon as possible.
 Sub-JHMDB data used in our experiment can be downloaded here.
+Refer to [Official DeciWatch Repository](https://github.com/cure-lab/DeciWatch) for more details about the data arrangement.

 [Google Drive](https://drive.google.com/drive/folders/1uLpuRcRbbVqmyndCnuuaW7qRACJaqMX1?usp=sharing)